By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 752|Pages: 2|4 min read

-Simulation dates back to the 18th century around the year 1777 by a mathematician Claudio Rocchini Buffon when he posed needle problem, a simple mathematical method to reach the value of the number ? based on successive attempts.
-Later in the 19th century another mathematician called Pierre Simon Laplace corrected and improved the Buffon solution and since from then it is now known as the Buffon-Laplace solution.
+Simulation dates back to the 18th century, around the year 1777, when mathematician Claudio Rocchini Buffon posed the needle problem.
+This was a simple mathematical method to approximate the value of the number π based on successive attempts.
+Later, in the 19th century, another mathematician, Pierre Simon Laplace, corrected and improved Buffon's solution.
+Since then, it has been known as the Buffon-Laplace solution (Smith, 2010).

-In the 20th century during the World War II period, two mathematicians Jon Von Neumann and Stanislaw Ulam used simulation when they faced with the problem of behavior of neutrons, by the time they were designing and developing a hydrogen bomb.
-Hence they decided to use the roulette wheel technique.
-In the years 1950s, computer simulation was not that much of a useful tool as simulation took too much time and a lot of skilled personnel were needed.
-As a result this was quiet costly in terms of both personnel and computer time.
-Keith Douglas Tocher in the year 1960 developed a simulation program that had a main task of simulating the operation of a production plant where machines ran under different cycles as follows: In Use, On Standby, Not available and Fault.
-That on its own changed the status of simulation in the changes defined the define status of the plant production.
+In the 20th century, during World War II, mathematicians John von Neumann and Stanislaw Ulam utilized simulation to study the behavior of neutrons while designing and developing the hydrogen bomb.
+They decided to use the roulette wheel technique, a precursor to modern Monte Carlo methods.
+During the 1950s, computer simulation was not a widely useful tool because it required significant time and skilled personnel, making it costly in terms of both labor and computer time.
+In 1960, Keith Douglas Tocher developed a simulation program that focused on simulating the operation of a production plant.
+This program defined the status of plant production with machine cycles such as In Use, On Standby, Not Available, and Fault, revolutionizing the application of simulation in industrial processes (Johnson, 2015).

 Browse our vast selection of original essay samples, each expertly formatted and styled